 - the water as a raw water,

 - the water pretreated with H2O2 and

-- the final permeate (treated water) after the replaceable skin layer membranes.
+- the final permeate (treated water) after the RSL MembranesTM.

-The results confirmed the production of high-quality water, residual oil removal as well as iron removal.
+The results confirmed the production of high-quality water, the removal of residual oil as well as iron.
 All these parameters were superior to the DAF technology output at the adjacent site.
 However, in this case study, a very significant new benefit of the replaceable skin layer membranes was demonstrated.
-When compared to the DAF technology, replaceable skin layer membranes have a 90% reduction in sludge production volumes.
+When compared to the DAF technology, RSL Membranes[TM] have a 90- 95%% reduction in sludge production volumes.
 Managing sludge is very expensive.
 Furthermore, the DAF process required pretreatment with three weir tanks.
 Not only did the weir tanks increase the equipment footprint, but they also exasperated the sludge volumes.
-The replaceable skin layer membrane technology's ability to significantly reduce sludge volumes provides a further and significant cost advantage.
+The RSL Membrane's[TM] ability to significantly reduce sludge volumes provides a further and significant cost advantage.
 In addition, DAFs rely on chemistry for the treatment process and as a result, temperature has a significant impact on the treatment performance.
 Temperature has little impact on the replaceable skin layer membrane performance.